aces/Loris/modules/imaging_uploader/README.md

 ## Intended Users

-The three primary types of users are:
+The three primary types of users are MRI technicians or site coordinators to upload imaging scans for registered LORIS candidates and timepoint.
-1. Imaging specialists using the modules to do online QC
-2. Project radiologists viewing images to report incidental findings
-3. Site coordinators or researchers ensuring their uploaded scans have been processed and inserted into LORIS.

 ## Scope